Dinnington High School: Early years

-Dinnington High School was founded in 1743 as The Dinnington School.
+The first school in Dinnington was The Dinnington School, founded in 1743.
 It was a small dame school in the town, only large enough to accommodate the local demands at the time.
 As the population of Dinnington grew the school expanded and moved locations a number of times.
 The Fisher Education Act of 1918 made Secondary Education compulsory up to the age of 14, which placed a strain on the mixed department of the school.
 To relieve stress on the Dinnington School, discussions began in 1931 for a new Secondary Department in Dinnington; the former school became a Junior School, with the over-10s moving to the new Secondary Department.

 The new school was built on the grounds of Throapham Manor, and was opened in 1935 by Sir Percy Jackson, chair of the West Riding Local Education Authority, as Dinnington Senior Boys' School and Dinnington Senior Girls' School.
 The school consisted of a single timber building, constructed at the cost of around £21,300, and divided into girls' and boys' departments.
 In 1938 the building was extended and a separate gymnasium was added.
 The Manor House was also used for teaching and housed 11 classrooms until its demolition in the 1970s.
 The woodland at the back of the school still contains the remains and ruins of old outbuildings.